 |Improved software||Hefty design|

 Price: $1499, buy here.

 The year of the camera continues, as the 6.2 becomes the first of the 6 series to feature a triple camera.
-Its pure display and AI technology give users a colourfully vibrant and popping display all packed into a classic, elegant look.
+Its pure display and AI technology give users a colourfully vibrant and popping display.
+Easy to use.
+Highly integrated with Google.

 Price: $399, buy here.

 Realme, another more or less unknown brand.
 Realme’s XT smartphone is Australia’s first and only 64MP quad-camera smartphone, it has the highest resolution sensor ever seen on a smartphone.
 It features an ultra-wide lens, a macro lens and a portrait lens, as well as a 16MP front camera, giving you more options to explore and create.

 |Dependable performance||Macro and Ultrawide shots not very inspiring|